 Course Structure of PG and Ph.D.
 Programs in Discipline of Biosciences and Biomedical Engineering (BSBE) and Syllabi of the Courses

 Course Structure for M.Sc.
 (2 year)/ M.Sc. + Ph.D.
-Dual Degree Program in Biotechnology (from AY 2017-18)
+Dual Degree Program in Biotechnology (from AY 2017-18 to 2020-21)

 Minimum Education Qualification (MEQ): Bachelor's degree.

 Qualifying Examination (QE):